-As discussed in the Introduction to the IOPS Toolkit, moving towards RBS is often accompanied by the deregulation of strict rules and a move towards a more 'prudential' approach to regulation, applying more high level principles.
-However, such prudential regulation should not be seen as a 'pre-requisite' for RBS, which can operate within both a rules-based or a more prudential regulatory environment.
-Such 'principles-based' regulation does requires a certain level of 'responsibility, mutuality and trust' between the regulator and regulated community to work.
-Hence, as discussed, the new RBS approach may need to be initially combined with more rules-based regulation.
+As discussed in the Introduction to the IOPS Toolkit, moving towards RBS is often accompanied by the deregulation of strict rules and a move towards a more 'prudential' approach to regulation, applying more high-level principles.8 However, such prudential regulation should not be seen as a 'pre-requisite' for RBS, which can operate within both a rules-based or a more prudential regulatory environment.
+Such 'principles-based' regulation requires a certain level of 'responsibility, mutuality and trust' between the regulator and regulated community and pension sector stakeholders to work.
+Hence, as discussed, the new RBS approach may need to be initially combined with more rules-based regulation.9

 One form of such prudential regulation applied to pension funds' investments is the prudent person principle.
 A move towards risk-based supervision is often accompanied by a deregulation of quantitative investment rules.
-Indeed such deregulation may be the motivation for the adoption of a risk-based supervisory approach (as supervisors need to develop ways of assessing how much risk the pension fund is taking within its investment strategy, as opposed to simply checking whether quantitative regulations are being applied).
-Under the prudent person rule, quantitative limits on investment are partially or entirely replaced by purposive requirements such as 'sufficient diversification' with reference to how these would be interpreted by a 'prudent person' with appropriate expertise (see OECD 2006).
-The application of the prudent person principle however does not exclude the implementation of investment limits imposed by the pension fund management.
+Indeed, such deregulation may be the motivation for the adoption of a risk-based supervisory approach (as supervisors need to develop ways of assessing how much risk the pension fund is taking within its investment strategy, as opposed to simply checking whether quantitative regulations are being applied).
+Under the prudent person rule, quantitative limits on investment are partially or entirely replaced by purposive requirements such as 'sufficient diversification' with reference to how these would

-&lt;sup>5 Module 5 of the IOPS Toolkit discusses ways to ensure consistency of supervisory response.
+5 Module 5 of the IOPS Toolkit discusses ways to ensure consistency of supervisory response.